-Single-subject enrolment is a competitive process due to a limited number of places, which are made available by the faculty teaching the subject.
+Single-subject enrolment is a competitive process due to a limited number of places, which are made available by the Faculty teaching the subject.
 There is no guarantee of enrolment into a degree.

-Subject Fees: 2020: $5,070 per subject
+Subject Fees: May 2022 - $5,310 per subject

 Note: FEE-HELP is not available for the single subject offering.
 FEE-HELP is only available if you enrol in a degree and meet the eligibility criteria.